 Examples of Landlord Negligence in Los Angeles and Las Vegas

 In the Alpine Motel Apartment fire in Las Vegas, six people died, many others were injured, and 25 families were displaced in December 2019 when a first-floor unit caught fire and spread through the complex.
 After the fire, investigators found 16 code violations in the building, including missing smoke alarms and an exit door that had been bolted shut.
 However, information came to light that the building had a history of violations and had been without a fire inspection for the prior two years.
 This showed a pattern of negligence on the part of the landlord.

 In January 2020, an injury victim of the Barrington Plaza Apartments in West Los Angeles filed a lawsuit after a fire.
 This suit seeks unspecified compensatory and punitive damages.
-It is alleged that the building’s landlord ignored complaints from residents that included a lack of fire sprinklers, nonworking fire alarms, unusable fire exits, among other basic safety issues.
+It is alleged that the building’s landlord ignored complaints from residents that included a lack of fire sprinklers, nonworking fire alarms, and unusable fire exits, among other basic safety issues.
 The January fire resulted in 14 people injured, including three firefighters, a gravely injured resident, and a resident left in critical condition.

 In a personal injury case where a landlord is sued for negligence, the landlord negligence lawyer must be able to provide proof of negligence.
 That proof is evaluated by the court to determine if the landlord was negligent, which is possible to do even if the landlord did not intentionally plan to cause harm.
 Tenants must be able to prove that their landlord’s carelessness is directly linked to the injury they sustained while on the property.

 - Whether the landlord had control over the dangerous situation

 - If the landlord notified tenants about hidden dangers that are hidden or not obvious

 - Whether a reasonable person would have foreseen an issue that could cause injury, such as a loose step that should have been repaired